dqdang/grover-algorithm/README.md

 # Grover_Algorithm
 Application of quantum algorithm on a classical computer.
-Grover's Algorithm is a search and find algorithm returning the highest probability match in the input domain.
+Grover's Algorithm is a search and find algorithm returning the highest probable match in the input's domain.

 Authors:	DK Lee, Derek Dang